ivan-moto/ivan-moto.github.io/_posts/2020-02-09-reflections-after-one-year-as-a-software-engineer.md

 travel.
 I see the world through the lens of systems thinking.

 And I learned so much.
 I can't put into words how much I learned.
-About engineering, distributed systems, working on a team, communication, the JVM, the terminal, AWS, deployments, programming, writing, reading, learning, mentorship, and so much more.
+About engineering, distributed systems, working on a team, communication, the JVM, the terminal, AWS, deployments, programming, writing, reading, learning, mentorship, how capable I am, and so much more.

 Out of everything I learned, here are three major takeaways.